 - Biologic medications: These come from living cells and target specific parts of the immune system.
 They can help reduce the frequency and level of skin responses to flares.

-- Cyclosporine (Gengraf, Neoral, SandIMMUNE): People with severe plaque psoriasis can use cyclosporine, an off-label drug that suppresses the immune system.
-People normally use it to prevent the body from rejecting an organ after a transplant.
-However, it may be useful for people with psoriasis.
+- Cyclosporine (Gengraf, Neoral, SandIMMUNE): Individuals living with severe plaque psoriasis can use cyclosporine, a drug that suppresses the immune system.
+People normally use it to prevent the body from rejecting an organ after a transplant, but it may be useful for people with psoriasis as well.

-- Acitretin (Soriatane): This is an oral retinoid that manufacturers produce from vitamin A. It can slow cell growth and bring down swelling and redness.
+- Acitretin (Soriatane): This is an oral retinoid, which is a form of vitamin A. It can slow cell growth and bring down swelling and redness.

 People with more severe scalp psoriasis may need to try and combine several treatments before they find one that works for them.

-After repeated use, a person’s psoriasis may become less responsive to the medication.
-If this happens, they should combine and rotate different types of treatment.
+After repeated use, a person’s psoriasis may become less responsive to some medications.
+If this happens, they should speak with a doctor about their concerns.
+The doctor can help determine the next steps in treatment.

 There are many different OTC shampoos for dandruff.

-Some of these shampoos have slightly different instructions on how long people should lather or rinse the hair.
-For maximum effect, people should follow the label instructions closely.
+Some of these shampoos have slightly different instructions on how long people should lather or leave on the scalp before rinsing the hair.
+For maximum effect, a person should follow the label instructions closely.

 - zinc pyrithione